 Personally, I don't think butter has any business in my frosting.
 Don't get me wrong, I LOVE butter, but I love it in my cakes and other baked goods; just NOT in my frosting.
-That's why I love this Crisco based Whipped Cream Buttercream Frosting.
-It's made with shortening and no butter, making it the lightest, airiest and most delicious homemade icing you’ll ever taste!
+That's why I love this Crisco-based Whipped Cream Buttercream Frosting.
+It's buttercream without butter!
+And although it's called 'whipped cream' buttercream, there is no heavy whipping cream in this recipe.

-Eventually I realized that it was because there was NO BUTTER in it!
-But when I started cake decorating I searched long and hard for a homemade shortening-based icing recipe I'd love and it was surprisingly hard to find.
+When I started cake decorating I searched long and hard for a homemade shortening-based icing recipe I'd love and it was surprisingly hard to find.
 And then I discovered this icing and fell in love....

 I am sharing this little gem with you today, not only because it's my FAVE icing in the world (and keep in mind that I'm super picky when it comes to frosting,) but because I can't seem to find it online anymore; it appears to have vanished off the face of the internet.
 And since I think that the world needs to know about this, I see it as my public duty to share it.
-Well, my duty as a food blogger (and cake decorator, die-hard cake lover and foodie) anyway...
+Well, my duty as a food blogger (and cake decorator, die-hard cake lover, and foodie) anyway...

 This shortening frosting is made in two parts so you have to be a little patient with the whipping time, but trust me, it's worth it!
 The end result is the lightest and most airy frosting you've ever had!
 The secret lies in all that whipping.
 And everyone agrees, it's not too sweet, as frosting can often be.

-I use a stand mixer and a hand mixer.
-Although I have 2 stand mixers, it's a bit of a pain to get them both out.
-Plus, my hand mixer is powerful enough for the job (as most are nowadays)!
+I use a stand mixer for Part 1 and a hand mixer for Part 2.
+Although I have 2 stand mixers, it's a bit of a pain to get them both out for this job.
+Plus, my hand mixer (affiliate links) is powerful enough for the job (as most are nowadays)!

 What I also love about this recipe is that it can be used as a crumb coat and you can add a little more meringue powder, based on whether you want a bit more crusting for decorating.
 And if you're looking for the perfect cake to serve it with, then check out my Secret Ingredient Vanilla Birthday Cake!

-📋 Whipped Cream Buttercream Frosting
+📋 Whipped Cream Buttercream Frosting recipe (with shortening)

 - 1 lb. powdered sugar, sifted 4 cups

-- 2 1/2 cups Crisco or white vegetable shortening
+- 2 ½ cups Crisco or white vegetable shortening

-In a very clean bowl mix dry ingredients.
+- In a very clean bowl mix dry ingredients.
 Add boiling water and immediately beat with mixer on high speed.
 Beat until stiff peaks form, about 8 minutes.
 When mixture begins to get stiff add flavoring. * you can use a hand mixer for this part

-Combine both mixtures and beat together for another 8 minutes with stand mixer.
+- Combine both mixtures and beat together for another 8 minutes with stand mixer.

-When finished, use a rubber spatula to down beat a little to remove some of the air bubbles.
+- When finished, use a rubber spatula to down beat a little to remove some of the air bubbles.
 Frosting will be very light and creamy.
 Cover. ***DO NOT REFRIGERATE.
 Can be stored for up to 2 months at room temperature (I keep it in the pantry).